AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY 6 DESC;

-      --C. LOYAL CUSTOMER ANALYSIS : Focuses on identifying and analyzing loyal or high-value customers.
+      -- C. LOYAL CUSTOMER ANALYSIS : Focuses on identifying and analyzing loyal or high-value customers.

 -- 10. Which customers have not made any purchases/ inactive customers?
 --  Targets inactive customers with re-engagement campaigns to boost sales.